This is a part 2 of a tour of the Bvckup's brand new copying engine dubbed the

 .
 This makes delta copying a godsend for backing up all sorts of large, slowly changing files from large RAW photos, to database files, to VM images and encrypted file containers.

 , it is based on the same idea to derive the same speed benefits.
 However where Bvckup 2 differs from rsync is how it does

-The recipe is simple - split the file in large-ish blocks, compute block hashes and then see if the hash changed from the last time.
+The recipe is simple - split the file in large-ish blocks, compute block hashes and then see if the hash changed from the last time we looked at the file.
 If it did, we got a modified block, so we copy it over.

-a file in full, but we save on being selective with
+a file in full, but we save time on being selective with

 , which is usually an expensive thing to do.

 works by saving block hashes between the runs and then using these as a reference point on the next update.

 hash from the last time